ArmaanMcleod/ArmaanMcleod/README.md

 - [PSRule-pipelines] - Validate infrastructure as code (IaC) and DevOps repositories using Azure Pipelines.
 - [CosmosDB] - PowerShell Module for working with Azure Cosmos DB databases, collections, documents, attachments, offers, users, permissions, triggers, stored procedures and user defined functions.

+Also maintain the following projects:

+- [PoshJsonWebToken] - Binary PowerShell module which contains cmdlets to help with generating and validating signed or encrypted JWT tokens.

 If you're looking to get in contact with me:

 - Find me on [Twitter]